 Page Nos.
 1. APOLOGIES FOR ABSENCE 2.
 DECLARATIONS OF INTEREST - In terms of Section 5 of the Code of Conduct, members of the Committee are asked to declare any interest in particular items on the agenda and the nature of the interest(s) at this stage.
 3. MINUTE - Minute of meeting of the Cabinet Committee of 29 June 2023.
 3 - 17 4.
 FIFE COUNCIL RESPONSE TO SCOTTISH GOVERNMENT CONSULTATION ON PROPOSED CHANGES TO PERMITTED DEVELOPMENT RIGHTS (PHASE 3) - Report by the Head of Planning.
 18 - 50 5.
 CONSULTATION RESPONSE TO LOCAL LIVING AND 20-MINUTE NEIGHBOURHOODS: DRAFT PLANNING GUIDANCE - Report by the Head of Planning.
 51 - 59 6.
 TREASURY MANAGEMENT 2023-26 - Report by the Executive Director (Finance and Corporate Services).
-60 - 94 1973, busine ommittee is asked to resolve, under Section 50(a)(4) of the Local Government (S as amended, to exclude the public and press from the meeting for the followiss on the grounds that they involved the likely disclosure of exempt information a of Schedule 7A of the Act (relevant paragraph numbers are detailed beside the em). ng items of s defined in 7.
-AFFORDABLE HOUSING PROGRAMME - LEVEN MILL, GLENROTHES (PRIVATE REPORT) (paras.
+60 - 94 The Committee is asked to resolve, under Section 50(a)(4) of the Local Government (Scotland 1973, as amended, to exclude the public and press from the meeting for the following item business on the grounds that they involved the likely disclosure of exempt information as defin Part 1 of Schedule 7A of the Act (relevant paragraph numbers are detailed beside the heading each item).
+7. AFFORDABLE HOUSING PROGRAMME - LEVEN MILL, GLENROTHES (PRIVATE REPORT) (paras.
 8 and 9) - Joint report by the Head of Housing Services and Head of Property Services.
 95 - 102 8.
 AFFORDABLE HOUSING PROGRAMME - MAIN ROAD, GAULDRY (PRIVATE REPORT) (paras.
 8 and 9) - Joint report by the Head of Housing Services and Head of Property Services.
 103 - 110 9.
 EQUAL PAY (PRIVATE REPORT) (paras.
 11 and 12) - Report by the Head of Human Resources.
 To follow